Privacy Policy

 8

 • Essential cookies — required for authentication, session management, security, and core functionality.
-These cannot be disabled.
+These include the _GRECAPTCHA cookie used by reCAPTCHA Enterprise for risk analysis and abuse prevention.
+These cookies cannot be disabled through the Service.

 8.3 Do Not Track

 We currently do not respond to Do Not Track (DNT) browser signals, as there is no universally accepted standard for how to respond to such signals.
-However, you can manage your privacy preferences using the cookie controls described above.
+You can manage cookies, browser storage, and third-party requests using the browser controls described above.

 9